 6. Hope for the best, but prepare for the worst

 Never forget to bring an additional piece of equipment.
-If your microphone doesn’t work when you start recording the interviews, you will avoid a disaster bringing another one with you.
+If your microphone doesn’t work when you start recording the interviews, you will avoid a disaster by bringing another one with you.
 A small thing like this can make you look good in the eyes of your client.
 Remember to charge your batteries and maybe bring an extra one in case something goes wrong.
 Even when you are sure that you have every piece of equipment, you can never be too careful.
 Besides, it wouldn’t cost you anything to bring an extra piece of equipment and it might make you a hero.

 7. Show up at the venue early

 Yes, you have done your venue scouting and your shooting schedule is ready, all your equipment is here.
 Still, show up for the filming early, go for at least one hour before registration opens.
 This is just another part of the preparation and the “prepare for the worst” scenario.
-Who knows, maybe there have been some changes in organization and they moved the registration booth at a different location.
+Who knows, maybe there have been some changes in the organization and they moved the registration booth to a different location.
 If you have already found the perfect spot for shooting, this will require finding a new one.
 Better safe, than sorry.

 8. Look out for the empty chairs and bored faces

 When you are creating a promotional event recap video your goal is to show your audience how great your event is.
-If they see empty chairs in the room on the video, or people that are not really having fun, the viewers will get the impression that it wasn’t a very interesting event.
-How to film your conference? – Take many shots of the people in the audience that are engaging with the speakers, asking questions and are actually having a good time.
+If they see empty chairs in the room on the video or people that are not really having fun, the viewers will get the impression that it wasn’t a very interesting event.
+How to film your conference? – Take many shots of the people in the audience that are engaging with the speakers, asking questions, and are actually having a good time.
 Record the networking part of the event, this is when the attendees are communicating with each other.
 In this way, the viewers would go and get registered for your conference immediately.

 Gather the best team of professionals that knows how to film a conference

 Now that you are convinced that creating a recap event video of your conference is a ‘must’, the only thing you need to do is to get the right team.
-As mentioned above, the communication is crucial in this process, so everyone in the team needs to know their role and do their job.
+As mentioned above, communication is crucial in this process, so everyone in the team needs to know their role and do their job.
 If you don’t know where to find a video crew, contact Ignite Global Media.
 This team of professionals will make sure to produce the video you need and help you achieve your goals.